alfiedotwtf/AABillFAQ/README.md

 * Tidy up document and find a place to host it

+# Top 5 to be sent right away

+1. There has been confusion around who can recieve a warrant, TAN, TAR, and TCN.
+Some people are saying that only telco providers in the traditional sense receive these and then get staff and contractors to execute them, while others say that anyone can be approached directly who have knowledge of a system or the capability to access and modify a system, regardless of their current status: i.e local or remote, citizen or foreigner, employee or contractor or former employee or ever hobbyist.

+   Who can be approached with a warrent, TAN, TAR, and TCN to execute it?

+2. Can these warrants and notices force you to build or modify software that circumvents a product's security, your company's security, or even somebody else's security (not the target), so that they can use it as a stepping stone to get into the target's computer.

+	 E.g. their target buys your microphone, which needs a Windows driver to run.
+	 Can you be forced to modify your Windows driver and push a targetted update that will then allow spying or even remote access to their computer)

+3. If approached directly with a warrant or notice, are you allowed to tell anyone? e.g colleagues in order to assist in executing them, bosses to let them know they are compromising the safety of their systems and their own work schedule will be affected, and legal team to check validity of request

+4. What happens if there is a bug in your execution of the warrant or notice, which leads to unauthorised disclosure?

+5. When approached with a warrant or notice, how does one verify the authenticity of the people serving them, and the legality of the request?

+6. Are warrant canary's legal or even possible to disclose warrants or notices?

 # Questions

 * Is a 'warrant canary' considered "technical assistance notice information"